Relations

 Also note that the annotated relation field author needs to link the relation scalar field authorId on the Post model inside the @relation attribute.
 The relation scalar field represents the foreign key in the underlying database.

-The other relation field called posts is defined purely on a Prisma ORM-level, it doesn't manifest in the database.
+Both the relation fields (i.e. posts and author) are defined purely on a Prisma ORM-level, they don't manifest in the database.

 Annotated relation fields